simakro/CobraHy/README.md

 Provide the path of the downloaded database in config/config.yaml via the gtdbtk_db keyword.

 ## PlasClass & PlasFlow
-Both packages can not be installed via conda without trouble.
+Both packages can't be installed via conda with full functionality and/or without trouble (e.g for plasclass the script classify_fasta.py is missing when installed via conda; for PlasFlow installation via bioconda installs all dependencies but empty plasflow site-package).

 ### PlasClass
+PlasClass is currently the only Plasmid identification instance in CobraHy.
-The PlasClass package was small enough to have been included in this git repo in the pkgs folder.
+The package was small enough to have been included in this git repo in the pkgs folder and thus requires no separate installation.

 ### PlasFlow (deprecated; not currently included)
 PlasFlow still works very nicely and offers some functionality other packages don't,